 Are we really the only ones who are utterly sick of Christmas music?
-The mercilessly upbeat festive soundtrack typified by Wham! and Mariah belongs in the bin, if you ask us – alongside other popular holiday downers like Monopoly, socks, and all things knitted.
+The upbeat festive soundtrack typified by Wham! and Mariah may be pleasant…for a time.
+But as any retail worker, and they’ll tell you that the incessant jingles will quickly send you insane.
 Most lists of the best Christmas songs therefore fail to capture our occasionally warped imagination…so we went ahead and made our own.

 Bright Eyes has a legitimate claim to the most depressing Christmas album ever, which sees festive classics like Silent Night revisited through the lens of the newly dumped after a bottle of whiskey in rural Nebraska.
 Blue Christmas is arguably its most memorable song, though, and is positively mainstream by this list’s standard, having once graced The O.C. soundtrack.

 2) The Vandals – A Gun For Christmas

 Not content with just this one festive song, The Vandals went and recorded a whole punk rock Christmas album (Oi To The World), and it’s completely brilliant.
 Go on, turn up your stereo and have a little mosh around the tree – just be careful not to pogo all over your presents.

 This joyous, jangly ode to the big man himself would be at home on any happy-clappy Christian rock album.
 Instead, it sits incongruously in the middle of Big Star’s Third, one of the bleakest records ever made.
 One suspects that the sentiments behind it might not be entirely sincere.

 This is possibly the loudest version of Silent Night I’ve ever heard, full of shredding guitars and topped with a wizard baritone.
 Legendary thespian Lee, who sadly died in 2015, came late to the metal scene – at 91, he was the oldest ever artist to make the Billboard singles chart with Jingle Hell.